Pure Heroine: Singles

 "Royals" was released as the album's lead single on 3 June 2013, through digital distribution.
 The song received widespread acclaim with reviewers complimenting its minimalist production and lyrics.
 It achieved commercial success by topping the charts in New Zealand, Canada, the Republic of Ireland, the United Kingdom and the United States.
 She became the youngest artist to top the Billboard Hot 100 chart since Tiffany's "I Think We're Alone Now" (1987) and the first New Zealand act to reach number one as a lead artist.
 The song received three Grammy nominations for Record of the Year, Song of the Year and Best Pop Solo Performance, winning in the latter two categories.

 "Tennis Court" was released as the second single from the album.
 It was also well-received from critics, most of whom praised the song's production and musical style.
 To promote the song, Lorde released an accompanying EP of the same name through digital stores in the United Kingdom on 7 June 2013 and a physical CD single on 22 June 2013.
 It performed modestly on international charts, debuting at number one in New Zealand and charting in Canada, the United Kingdom and the United States.

 "Team" was announced as the third single from the album.
 It was leaked by Australian radio station Triple J on 12 September and as a result, the single was released digitally in Australia and New Zealand on 13 September.
 The single became available in the United States on 13 September as part of the pre-order for Pure Heroine.
 The song was critically acclaimed by critics who praised its catchy production and "club-ready" atmosphere.
 "Team" was a commercial success, reaching the top 10 in New Zealand, Canada, Mexico, and the United States.

 "Glory and Gore" was released as the album's fourth and final single on 11 March 2014 after being sent to US modern rock radio.
 The song received mixed reviews.
-Some praised its hook while others criticized its forced lyrics and production.
+Some praised its hook while others criticised its forced lyrics and production.
 It failed to match the success of the previous singles, charting outside the top 10 in New Zealand, and at low-tier positions in Australia and the United States.